This is the first part of a four-part Timeline of Human History. To see the other parts, click on the following links:

 - Death of Athenian leader Pericles (Greece).

 - Invention of the catapult (Greece).

-- Lysistrata, a comic play by Athenian playwright Aristophanes, is written in Ancient Greek (Greece).
+- Lysistrata, a comic play by Athenian playwright Aristophanes, is written and performed in Ancient Greek (Greece).

 - Several of the medical treatises that make up the Hippocratic Corpus are written (in Ancient Greek), possibly by Hippocrates of Kos.
 (Greece).

 - Death of Euripides (Greece).

 - The Erechtheion, dedicated to Athena and Poseidon, is built on the Acropolis in Athens (Greece).

 - First performance of The Bacchae, a play by Euripides, written in Ancient Greek (Greece).

 - Sparta captures Athens, ending the Peloponnesian War (Greece).